 7. Practical Guide to the Use of Synthetic Data Project: Building on the success and network of the Blue Sky Thinking Network's Working Group on Synthetic Data, 'the practical guide to Synthetic Data' project sets out to develop a hands-on guide for creating and using synthetic data primarily geared towards data protection and disclosure control.
 The target audience of this guide includes NSOs as well as their clients such as academia, the private sector and the general public.
 The guide will focus on how to use synthetic data in practical applications, considerations for implementation, and important aspects to share with users.
-This guide can serve as the foundation for future standards as synthetic data is more broadly adopted within NSOs and by their users.
+The emphasis will be on creating synthetic data is more broadly adopted within NSOs and by their users.
 The project will be divided into four work packages, with the scoping work already completed through the 2020 BSTN Working Group on Synthetic Data.